Pope Sixtus V: Reforms in the city of Rome

 The terrible condition in which Pope Gregory XIII had left the Papal States called for prompt and stern measures.
-Sixtus proceeded with an almost ferocious severity against the prevailing lawlessness.
+Sixtus proceeded against the prevailing lawlessness with severity.
 Thousands of brigands were brought to justice: within a short time, the country was again quiet and safe.
 It was claimed that there were more heads on spikes across the Ponte Sant'Angelo than melons for sale in the marketplace.
 And clergy and nuns were executed if they broke their vows of chastity.

-Next Sixtus set to work to repair the finances.
+Next, Sixtus set to work to repair the finances.
 By the sale of offices, the establishment of a new "Monti" and by levying new taxes, he accumulated a vast surplus, which he stored up against certain specified emergencies, such as a crusade or the defence of the Holy See.
 Sixtus prided himself upon his hoard, but the method by which it had been amassed was financially unsound: some of the taxes proved ruinous, and the withdrawal of so much money from circulation could not fail to cause distress.

 Immense sums were spent upon public works, in carrying through the comprehensive planning that had come to fruition during his retirement, bringing water to the waterless hills via his new aqueduct, the Acqua Felice which fed twenty-seven new fountains; laying out new arteries in Rome, which connected the great basilicas, even setting his engineer-architect Domenico Fontana to replan the Colosseum as a silk-spinning factory housing its workers.

 Inspired by the ideal of the Renaissance city, Pope Sixtus V's ambitious urban reform programme transformed the old environment to emulate the "long straight streets, wide regular spaces, uniformity and repetitiveness of structures, lavish use of commemorative and ornamental elements, and maximum visibility from both linear and circular perspective."
 The Pope set no limit to his plans, and achieved much in his short pontificate, always carried through at top speed: the completion of the dome of St. Peter's; the loggia of Sixtus in the Basilica di San Giovanni in Laterano; the chapel of the Praesepe in Santa Maria Maggiore; additions or repairs to the Quirinal, Lateran and Vatican palaces; the erection of four obelisks, including that in Saint Peter's Square; the opening of six streets; the restoration of the aqueduct of Septimius Severus ("Acqua Felice"); the integration of the Leonine City in Rome as XIV rione (Borgo).

 Besides numerous roads and bridges, he improved the city's air by financing the reclamation of the Pontine Marshes.
 Good progress was made, with more than 9500 acre reclaimed and opened to agriculture and manufacture.
 The project was abandoned upon his death.

 A fragment of the Septizonium is shown in this engraving dating to 1582.